watg/watg-jekyll-blog/_posts/2015-12-09-a-new-thing.md

 ---
 layout: post
 author: Jess
-published: false
+published: true
-title: a new thing
+title: a new thing.markdown
 ---

 ## A new thing